 These are just a few of the more common situations providers encounter regarding access to a minor’s record.
 When in doubt, providers should consult with risk management and/or their compliance personnel.
 Remember that when access is required to be provided, both HIPAA and Virginia law place deadlines by which time such access must be provided, so providers should not delay in seeking guidance.

-Ruth Griggs is a member of the Healthcare group.
+Ruth Griggs is a member of the Healthcare Team.
 Her practice focuses on the defense of medical professionals.
 Ruth also specializes in HIPAA and other health care compliance matters as well as cybersecurity issues, particularly those associated with health information.
 She is based in the Richmond and Fredericksburg offices of the firm.
+You can contact Ruth at email@example.com.